Syringomyelia: Diagnosis

 Physicians now use magnetic resonance imaging (MRI) to diagnose syringomyelia.
 The MRI radiographer takes images of body anatomy, such as the brain and spinal cord, in vivid detail.
 This test will show the syrinx in the spine or any other conditions, such as the presence of a tumor.
 MRI is safe, painless, and informative and has greatly improved the diagnosis of syringomyelia.

 The physician may order additional tests to help confirm the diagnosis.
 One of these is called electromyography (EMG), which show possible lower motor neuron damage.
-Note this test isn't used diagnostically for injuries to the spine but to nerves and muscles.This would be part of a patients rehab routine.
+Note this test isn't used diagnostically for injuries to the spine but to nerves and muscles.
+This would be part of a patient's rehab routine.
 In addition, computed axial tomography (CT) scans of a patient's head may reveal the presence of tumors and other abnormalities such as hydrocephalus.

 Like MRI and CT scans, another test, called a myelogram, uses radiographs and requires a contrast medium to be injected into the subarachnoid space.
 Since the introduction of MRI, this test is rarely necessary to diagnose syringomyelia.

 The possible causes are trauma, tumors, and congenital defects.
 It is most usually observed in the part of the spinal cord corresponding to the neck area.
 Symptoms are due to spinal cord damage and include pain, decreased sensation of touch, weakness, and loss of muscle tissue.
 The diagnosis is confirmed with a spinal CT, myelogram or MRI of the spinal cord.
 The cavity may be reduced by surgical decompression.

 Furthermore, evidence also suggests that impact injuries to the thorax area highly correlate with the occurrence of a cervical-located syrinx.